 You’ll need a tablet stand that’s compatible with the size of your tablet.
-Shopify’s iPad stands, for example, range from $99 to $185 USD.
+Shopify’s iPad stands, for example, range from $99 to $185.

-Card readers are one of the most affordable pieces of POS hardware in Shopify’s Hardware Store, ranging between $29 to $49 USD.
+Card readers are one of the most affordable pieces of POS hardware in Shopify’s hardware store, ranging from $29 to $49.

-Depending on whether you want a Bluetooth, Wi-Fi, or wired receipt printer, receipt printers can cost between $299 and $369.
+Depending on whether you want a Bluetooth, Wi-Fi, or wired receipt printer, this piece of hardware can cost between $299 and $369.

-If you purchase one from Shopify’s Hardware Store, a cash drawer will cost between $139 and $159.
+If you purchase one from Shopify, a cash drawer will cost between $139 and $159.

 How to choose the right POS hardware for your store